CiscoDevNet/flask-netconf/README.md

 Optionally, you may also choose to package flasj-netconf as a Docker container.
 This has not been tested much, but isn't seen to fail.
 Please ensure you have Docker installed, and then you can do the following while in the flask-netconf top-level directory.

-1. Create the Container
+1. Create the Container:

     ```
     docker build -t flask-netconf .
     ```

-1. Run the Container
+1. Run the Container (port 8000 is the exposed port, modify the [Dockerfile](Dockerfile) to change):

     ```
-    docker run -d --name FLASK_NETCONF -p 8000:8000 flask-netconf
+    docker run -d --name FLASK_NETCONF -p <host-port>:8000 flask-netconf
     ```

 1. Browse to [`http://localhost:8000`](http://localhost:8000)

-No attempts at container distribution so far!
+If you have prevously used this web app running natively with local virtual devices, say XRv or CSR1Kv in a vagrant box, with NETCONF ports mapped to local ports, please remember that the virtual devices are **not** visibile on `127.0.0.1` to the container, and must be accessed via one of your host's actual IP addresses.